SSIB Code of Conduct

 - - Real or implied threat of professional or financial damage or harm

 Unacceptable behavior from any member, associate, or meeting attendee will not be tolerated.
-If you notice someone who has violated this Code of Conduct, alert an SSIB officer, a SSIB Board member, or an employee of SPLtrak.
+If you notice someone who has violated this Code of Conduct, alert a SSIB officer ([email protected]), a SSIB Board member, or an employee of SPLtrak ([email protected]).
 Participants who are asked to stop any harassing behavior are expected to comply immediately.
 If an individual continues to engage in unacceptable behavior, SSIB officers or board members may take any action they deem appropriate, including removal from the meeting without refund.
 When appropriate, SSIB officers or board members may help individuals experiencing harassment contact venue security or local law enforcement.